masai1116/SHARE-seq-alignment/README.md

 Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seq\
 **Author: Sai Ma. sai@broadinstitute.org**

+# Important note
+The ATAC and RNA barcodes would in the format of R1.xx,R2.xx,R3.xx,P1.xx, where xx is in the range of 01-96.
+The P1.xx indicates the primers that were used to amplify each ATAC and RNA sub-libraries.
+It is expected to be different between RNA and ATAC assay.
+The rest part of barcode (R1.xx,R2.xx,R3.xx) would be the same for ATAC and RNA library.
+Depending on the downstream analysis pipeline, sometimes the comma in the barcode would be converted to period (R1.xx,R2.xx,R3.xx,P1.xx --> R1.xx.R2.xx.R3.xx.P1.xx).
+A barcode translation table indicating the P1.xx used in the assay would be beneficial, when submitting data to GEO.

 # Installation
 This pipeline requires following packages to be properly installed and added to system path: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools